Twitter loses another corporate communications executive

-(Reuters) - Jim Prosser, Twitter Inc's head of corporate, revenue and policy communications, said on Thursday he was leaving the microblogging website to join online lender SoFi.
+Aug 4 (Reuters) - Twitter Inc's head of corporate, revenue and policy communications, Jim Prosser, is leaving to join online lender SoFi.

 "Some news: after four years at @twitter, I'm joining @SoFi as VP of Communications and Policy."
 Prosser tweeted from an unverified account on Thursday.